theborakompanioni/azure-docs.de-de/articles/virtual-network/virtual-networks-acl.md

 <properties
-   pageTitle="Was ist eine Netzwerk-Zugriffssteuerungsliste (Access Control List, ACL)?" description="Informationen zu ACLs" services="virtual-network" documentationCenter="na"
+   pageTitle="What is a Network Access Control List (ACL)?" description="Learn about ACLs" services="virtual-network" documentationCenter="na"
    authors="jimdial"